lfurtkevicova/gislab-my-notes/docs/terms.rst

 *GIS.lab master*
    GIS.lab server environment which runs as virtualized system on host machine

+*hardware virtualization*
+   refers to the creation of a virtual machine that acts like a real computer with an operating system, softwares executed on these virtual machines are separated from the underlying hardware resources

 *Host machine*
    main machine where Vagrant, VirtualBox and GIS.lab package are installed